-- (3) The penalty for making false statements is prescribed in the U. S. Criminal Code, 18 U.S.C.
+- contract by virtue of section 3(a) of the Davis-Bacon Act or 29 CFR 5.12(a)(1). - (3) The penalty for making false statements is prescribed in the U. S. Criminal Code, 18 U.S.C.
 1001. - (1) Subcontracts.
 The Contractor or subcontractor shall insert in any subcontracts all the provisions contained in this clause, and such other clauses as HUD or its designee may by appropriate instructions require, and also a clause requiring the subcontractors to include these provisions in any lower tier subcontracts.
 The prime Contractor shall be responsible for the compliance by any subcontractor or lower tier subcontractor with all these provisions. - (m) Non-Federal Prevailing Wage Rates.
-Any prevailing wage rate (including basic hourly rate and any fringe benefits), determined under State law to be prevailing, with respect to any employee in any trade or position employed under the contract, is inapplicable to the contract and shall not be enforced against the Contractor or any subcontractor, with respect to employees engaged under the contract whenever such non-Federal prevailing wage rate exceeds: - (i) the applicable wage rate determined by the Secretary of Labor pursuant to the Davis-Bacon Act (40 U.S.C.
+Any prevailing wage rate (including basic hourly rate and any fringe benefits), determined under State law to be prevailing, with respect to any employee in any trade or position employed under the contract, is inapplicable to the contract and shall not be enforced against the Contractor or any subcontractor, with respect to employees engaged under the contract whenever such non-Federal prevailing wage rate exceeds: - the applicable wage rate determined by the Secretary of Labor pursuant to the Davis-Bacon Act (40 U.S.C.
 3141 et seq.) to be prevailing in the locality with respect to such trade; - (ii) an applicable apprentice wage rate based thereon specified in an apprenticeship program registered with the U.S. Department of Labor (DOL) or a DOL-recognized State Apprenticeship Agency; or - (iii) an applicable trainee wage rate based thereon specified in a DOL-certified trainee program.

-SECTION 3 PLAN

-FOR

-THE PINELLAS COUNTY
+SECTION 3 PLAN FOR THE PINELLAS COUNTY HOUSING AUTHORITY

-HOUSING AUTHORITY